 Orbán is very touchy about being whistled out.

 In October 2016, Orbán has been massively embarrassed when protesters managed to get too close to him during his October 23 speech and drowned out his words with whistles.
-(Ten days prior the same thing happened to him at the opening ceremony of one of his precious stadiums.)
-From the 3 minute mark the whistles and booing drowns out Orbán.

 From that day onward protesters have not been allowed within earshot of Orbán, even on the rare occasions when he ventures out into the public.

 After the surprise election defeat in October 2019, Orbán went even further and didn’t leave anything to chance.
-He simply cancelled his most important annual public appearing, the October 23 speech commemorating the anti-Russian revolution of 1956.
-He gave a very unusual and very subdued closed-door talk to a heavily vetted audience at the academy of music – and even that room was half empty.
+He simply cancelled his most important annual public appearance, the October 23 speech commemorating the anti-Russian revolution of 1956.
+He gave a very unusual and very subdued closed-door talk instead to a heavily vetted audience at the academy of music – and even that room was half empty.

 With the October 2019 elections his uninterrupted march of power has been interrupted and his air of invincibility shattered.
 For any non-autocratic politician an election defeat is just a lesson that he may or may not learn from – but for an autocrat it is the end.
 He must not allow it.
 Yet, it had happened and Orbán needed time to rearrange his army.
 He didn’t dare to appear in public just 10 days later.